hawkmoon910/simple-db-huxu/README.md

 # CSE444 Lab 5: Query Optimization

-### Due: Thursday, June 11, 2020
+### Due: Thursday, June 12th, 2025 (hard deadline, no late days allowed)

-### Project Guidelines: This lab is part of the final project.
-See the final project instructions [here](https://courses.cs.washington.edu/courses/cse444/20sp/content/Project.html) for details.
+### Project Guidelines: This lab includes a final project report summarizing your work on SimpleDB.
+Instead of a separate writeup document, put your answers to the exercise questions in section 1 of the final report document.
+See the final project instructions [here](https://courses.cs.washington.edu/courses/cse444/25sp/content/Project.html)  for details.

+##### For Spring 2025: This quarter we will only require the first half of the lab 5 requirements, plus the final project report.
+You only need to complete the spec through the end of section 2.2.4 (and put the answers to exercises 1 through 4 in your writeup).
+This means you don't need to pass the QueryTest systemtest or the orderJoinsTest in JoinOptimizerTest.java.
+You do need to pass the rest of the unit tests described below until section 2.3.

 In this lab, you will implement a query optimizer on top of SimpleDB.
 The main tasks include implementing a selectivity estimation framework and a cost-based optimizer.
 You have freedom as to exactly what you implement, but we recommend using something similar to the Selinger cost-based optimizer discussed in class.